Fan Jinshi

 Fan Jinshi (樊锦诗; born July 1938) is a Chinese archaeologist and heritage specialist who served as director of the Dunhuang Research Academy between 1998 and 2014.
 She spends most of her life in Mogao Caves, Dunhuang, currently working as an honorary president and professional researcher in Dunhuang Research Academy, as well as a part-time professor and a doctoral supervisor in Lanzhou University.
 Fan began working in Dunhuang in 1963, at the age of 25.
 She has been venerated as "Daughter of Dunhuang" for her over 50 years of devotion to studying and preserving the Dunhuang Grottoes.
 She was an early proponent of the Dunhuang Academy in contemporary China, and pioneered a series of effective preservation approaches for grottos.

-She was a delegate to the 13th National Congress of the Communist Party of China.
+She was a delegate to the 13th National Congress of the Chinese Communist Party.
 She was a member of the 8th, 9th and 10th National Committee of the Chinese People's Political Consultative Conference.